The Bankrate promise

 If you can’t manage to make your monthly payments on time, a secured credit card is not going to help you.
 Since Discover will report your payments to the credit bureaus, making late payments could further drag down your score.

 You can’t afford the minimum deposit

-When you open the Discover it Secured, your credit limit equals your initial deposit.
+When you open the Discover it® Secured Credit Card, your credit limit equals your initial deposit.
 The minimum amount you can deposit is $200, which could be a financial burden for some people.

 If you can’t afford the upfront deposit, you can look into another card that lets you make smaller monthly installments.
-For example, the Capital One Platinum Secured Credit Card offers a $200 initial line of credit for a $49 deposit (though this card doesn’t offer the opportunity to earn a welcome bonus or ongoing rewards).
+For example, the Capital One Platinum Secured Credit Card offers a $200 initial line of credit for a $49, $99, or $200 deposit (though this card doesn’t offer the opportunity to earn a welcome offer or ongoing rewards).

 You don’t have a bank account

-If you’re looking for an opportunity to build or rebuild your credit score, the Discover it Secured can help you do just that — and while earning cash back rewards, to boot.
+If you’re looking for an opportunity to build your credit score, the Discover it® Secured Credit Card can help you do just that — and while earning cash back rewards, to boot.
 Just make sure you can afford the upfront deposit and commit to making your monthly payments on time.